Checking all available options...

 • The Midland County ARB and Midland CAD’s criteria are met by O’Connor’s professional and experienced staff, which aggregates the sales and unequal appraisal data.

-• The total tax savings for Midland CAD in 2023 amounted to $47 million in tax reductions for property owners.
-In 2023, 26,860 property valuations were protested by Midland property owners.
+• The total tax savings for Midland in 2024 amounted to $12 million in tax reductions for property owners from both informal and formal protests.
+In 2024, 18,410 property valuations were protested by Midland property owners.

 Save With O’Connor